chippyash/Zend-Acl-Xml-Builder/README.md

 ## When

-The current library simply handles reading an XML file and returning an ACL.
+The current library handles reading nested XML files (or content) and returning an ACL.
-Down the road, I can see:

-- taking XML content as input so the builder can be chained into a sequence of events
-- adding caching as an option
-- tighten up the XSD to prevent input errors
+If you'd like new features, please suggest them in the issues tracker, or better still, fork the lib and issue a pull request (but please don't forget the unit tests!)

 ## How